 Talk a little bit more about getting cops off campus.
 That’s something that we had discussed at length here at the Anti-Racism Daily.
 It’s certainly a small, substantial step towards abolition.
 Can you share a little bit more about how this is affecting your school?

-I go to UC Berkeley and the UC schools has its own police department.
+I go to UC Berkeley and the UC schools have their own police department.
 It is a statewide police department with statewide jurisdiction.
 There are very few departments with statewide jurisdiction, except for, like, the California Highway Patrol.
 And on the UC Berkeley campus, there have been several instances of police brutality across the decades – like the fight to liberate People’s Park in Berkeley in 1969, which was met with extreme amounts of police violence.
 We have seen this pattern of violence continue to the present.
 Our institution of higher education functions as a carceral branch of the state when our campuses are infested with police officers who brutalize and victimize marginalized students and community members.

 Yeah.
 And by centering this directly into the academic environment, it acts as education that safety is correlated with law enforcement, right?